 Where can I find camp or expedition agreements?

 Please click on the agreement page you wish to find: Kid’s Day Camp Agreements, Youth Overnight Camp Agreements, Adult Overnight Expedition Agreements.
 Additionally, all of the camp and expedition agreements can be found near the end of each camp and expedition page.

-How much does it cost to attend Wolf Camp and the Wolf College summer programs?
+How much does it cost to attend summer programs?
 Are there discounts or scholarships available?

-Kid’s Day Camps (depending upon location) are $275-$345 depending on your location and when you register by making a deposit of $75.
-Overnight Youth Camps and Adult Expeditions range from $685-$735 depending on the camp and when you register by making a deposit of $175.
+Kid’s Day Camps (depending upon location) are $295-$595 depending on your location and when you register with a deposit.
+Overnight Youth Camps and Adult Expeditions range from $675-$975 depending on the camp and when you register by making a deposit.
 Remember that the earlier you register, the lower the price and greater chance of space remaining available.

-Max Davis Scholarships are granted by the Western Outdoor Learning Fund (WOLF Foundation) which is a Washington State non-profit organization, independent from Wolf Camp and the Conservation College, whose mission it is to support those wishing to attend programs of earth skills education.
-To apply, add to your camp Microsoft Word or PDF registration form answers to the 8 financial aid scholarship questions, or complete a merit scholarship project as described on that page.
+Max Davis Scholarships are granted by the the Conservation College which is a Washington State non-profit organization, independent from Wolf Camp, whose mission it is to support those wishing to attend programs of earth skills education.
+To apply, add to your camp Microsoft Word or PDF or Google Doc registration form answers to the 8 financial aid scholarship questions, or complete a merit scholarship project as described on that page.